Stay Connected!

 The Cohort Make-up Mix:

-• 24 Conservation Professionals from the Northeast states and Canadian provinces.
+• 24 conservation professionals at mid-level or entering mid-level with supervisory and/or decision-making capacity within the organization from the Northeast states and Canadian provinces.

 • 13 from state agencies within the NEAFWA region